 They may be rugged, but they are not good for longer hikes.
 They are made of cotton, which absorbs water and sweat.
 They are also often tighter than ideal, which can cause abrasions or constricted performance.
 Pants that are designed for hiking and climbing are looser and made of artificial materials that can offer a variety of benefits including being quick-drying, easy to wear long-johns underneath, easy to roll up when crossing a stream, and won’t keep sweat close to your body.

 If you hike with a buddy, you may run out of things to talk about

-In my book there is a tale of a hike I did with my sister during which we talked about some things for the first time ever – and we were well beyond 50-years old.
+In my book, The Dog Who Took Me Up a Mountain, there is a tale of a hike I did with my sister during which we talked about some things for the first time ever – and we were well beyond 50-years old.

 Garlic repels mosquitoes

 There was a scientific study done by the University of Connecticut Health Center that debunked this one.
 The biggest lure for mosquitos is body heat, which is why some people with slightly elevated skin-surface temperatures attract mosquitos while someone standing next to them doesn’t.
 When you are hiking hard in hot weather, your sweat is a mosquito magnet if you have no repellant.
 So don’t lather on or chow down on the garlic—you will only scare away your hiking buddies but not the mosquitoes!
 DEET works, hands down.